 So, what’s to see in Gazi?
 I suggest that you start with Technopolis, one of the most active hubs of the city.
 It has given new life to the old gas factory, which opened in 1857 by Theophile Feraldi and once used to illuminate the streets of Athens.
 Enjoy your juice, coffee or cocktail at the Gaz à l’eau café and, then, follow the Museum Path of the Industrial Gas Museum to discover stories of the gas factory and its workers.
 Head to the Old Retorts, the heart of the factory, where you will see a significant part of the industrial machinery as well as uniforms and tools of the workers.

-The party’s been over and the days when the machines operated franticly are long gone, yet, surprisingly, you’ll still get to smell the distinctive odour of coal gas.
+The party’s been over and the days when the machines operated franticly are long gone, yet, surprisingly, you’ll still get to smell the distinctive odor of coal gas.
 Stroll around the industrial park and gaze at the imposing gasholders, where the gas was stored in large upside-down tanks.
 Two of them have been restored and converted into a radio station and a hub for entrepreneurship while the other one stands empty and crippled, evoking memories of the past.
 Before leaving, don’t miss the opportunity to enjoy an enchanting panorama of the city.
 Climb up the Observatory on the New Watergrass building and take in the dazzling view!
 If you are lucky, you might also catch some cool event as there are numerous gigs, exhibitions and festivals held in Technopolis.

 Once you exit the Technopolis, you will encounter one of the largest and liveliest squares of the city.
-It is surrounded by dozens of bars, restaurants and clubs, spilled around the streets, their walls covered by bright-coloured street art and graffiti, which adds to the overall youthful, party vibe of the neighbourhood.
+It is surrounded by dozens of bars, restaurants and clubs, spilled around the streets, their walls covered by bright-colored street art and graffiti, which adds to the overall youthful, party vibe of the neighborhood.
 The area, which 10 years ago was the heart of offbeat creative energy in Athens, today has evolved into a trendy meeting point for the Athenian youth.
 As in the case of many similar neighborhoods, where the art went, money followed, and soon nightlife and rising rents drove out the first wave.

-By now, you might probably feel hungry… Leave behind you the bustling clamour of Gazi square and head to the cozy arms of Kanella.
+By now, you might probably feel hungry… Leave behind you the bustling clamor of Gazi square and head to the cozy arms of Kanella.
 Kanella, meaning cinnamon in Greek, is a traditional family-style restaurant in Gazi, serving all the homemade and mumily delicious Greek classics.
 From the feta cheese with honey to the traditional soutzoukakia meatballs, you’re bound to love every bite you take!

 And if you want to make the most of your time in Kerameikos and put everything in context, Clio Muse is there to help!
 Download the fascinating, self- guided audio tours Kerameikos tour: The “Elysian Fields” of Art and Discover the Industrial Gas Museum to experience the charms of the neighbourhood at your own pace.